unicode-org/message-format-wg/docs/goals.md

 1. Allow users to write messages that are both grammatically correct and can be translated in a grammatically correct manner to languages that have different requirements.
-For example, plurals.
+   For example, providing a mechanism that uses CLDR's plural rules to select between various strings to use based on a numeric input value.

 3. Express formattable data, such as numbers, dates, currencies, or units, in a locale-appropriate way.